nsewmini/Crypto_systems_Research/README.md

 After, we decide to do the deep comparison between these two .
 The comparison factors as follows.

-time complexity
+	time complexity
-	encrypt time
+o	encrypt time
-	decrypt time
+o	decrypt time
-	execution time
+o	execution time

-space complexity
+	space complexity
-algorithms
+	algorithms
-efficiency
+	efficiency
-choosing programming language
+	choosing programming language
+	making the environment for the integration
+	usable tools
-making the environment for the integration usable tools data input types benefits of these methods. how strong the algorithms are to the attacks scalability - how the algorithm goes here specially the oprational scalability. using protocols different methods that implemented this algorithm error tollerence cost for the encryption
+	data input types
+	benefits of these methods.
+	how strong the algorithms are to the attacks
+	scalability - how the algorithm goes here specially the oprational scalability.
+	using protocols
+	different methods that implemented this algorithm
+	error tollerence
+	cost for the encryption